Tax and the Company Car (or Van!)

 Company Car Fuel Benefit

-Where the employer pays all the fuel costs, (including for private journeys) a separate taxable benefit arises, unless the employee, reimburses the employer in full for the fuel used for private motoring.
+Where the employer pays all the fuel costs, (including private journeys) a separate taxable benefit arises, unless the employee, reimburses the employer in full for the fuel used for private motoring.
 Where the employee pays for all the fuel and the employer reimburses them only for the business fuel cost, no taxable benefit will arise on the employee.
 As with the company car benefit, the car fuel benefit is subject to income tax, which the employee will pay at their marginal tax rate.
-In order to calculate the taxable benefit, the following formula is used for the 2023/24 and 2024/25 tax year:
+The marginal tax rate relates to the band of tax in which the benefit is taxed after taking into consideration other sources of income such as salary, i.e. 20%, 40%, or 45%.

 To calculate the appropriate percentage of taxation, the same method as detailed above is used.
 In other words, the taxable benefit % is calculated by the C02 emissions of the car and its electric mileage range.